 She was not Katrin You Never Knew Such A One For Questions after all.

 However, it remained true that Katrin never tired of questions.
+Her habit of asking them garnered for her more facts than friends, but she was not dissuaded thereby.
 At six, she was curious about many things: insects and trees and shrubs and people—but mostly she was curious about magia.
 This was perfectly understandable for a child growing up with the Siren Sea to the west and the Leviathan Sea to the north.
 Talisfarne was surrounded by fey creatures with magia in their very bones.

 “Is it magia,” Katrin asked her mother one night at bedtime, “when you mix tonics and salves?”

 Her mother looked thoughtful before she answered.
 “I suppose it is a kind of magia.
-One which the Most High saw fit to give the daughters of Grandmother Yeva.”
+One which the Most High gifted the daughters of Grandmother Yeva.”

 Katrin and Cyril knew the stories of Grandmother Yeva and Grandfather Adam.